Hiking Trails in the Adirondacks

 Looking for a challenge?
-Try Mount Marcy, the tallest mountain in New York State, at 5,344 feet, or Mount Haystack, one of the most demanding hikes in the High Peaks Region.
+Try Mount Marcy, the tallest mountain in New York State at 5,344 feet, or choose Mount Haystack for one of the most demanding hikes in the High Peaks Region.
 Tackle either of these and you’ll see, the summit views are worth the trek!

 For a daring Adirondack adventure, try bushwhacking on your next hiking trek.